Fat | Setting The Record Straight

 Conclusion

-In summary, if you’re eating whole unprocessed food in amounts that align with your macronutrient requires, you don’t need to worry about fat.
-Avoid processed meat, refined oils and trans fats and you’re golden!
+In summary, if you’re eating whole unprocessed foods and you're not overeating (which is pretty hard to do on a whole food diet), you don’t need to worry about fat.
+Avoid processed meat / dairy, refined vegetable / seed oils and all the supermarket stuff like crips and chocolate that contain trans fats and you’re golden!